JakeSteam/rp.lc/readme.md

   - [ ] Add ability to load from main rp.lc app (with search)
   - [ ] Add unique name validation
   - [ ] Add public URLs for configs, displaying summary and CTA to load in rp.lc
-- [ ] Create detailed, autoupdating documentation along with visualisations etc
+- [ ] Create detailed, auto-updating documentation along with visualisations etc

+### Milestone 5: Community forming?

+- [ ] ???